 If you do not have the right business model, your digital product will fail.
 The reason so many products and businesses fail is that they do not spend enough time testing their assumptions around their business models before trying to build an MVP.

 However, testing your idea is not scary.
 At Venture Leap we use different Design Thinking tools and processes to help our clients along the way.
-Here is a quick overview of what you can do at home.
+Here is a quick overview of what you can do at home to test your business model.

 How do I know what to test?